kris-panko/FlatStop-Phase-3/README.md

 /STRETCH GOALS/

 - STORE CREDIT: Users can recieve store credit for games sold to the store.
 - CHAT: Users can chat with our CLI cashier!
 - HAGGLE: Users can attempt to bargain for more credits when selling games.
+(This feature is currently live.)
 - MEMBERSHIP: Users can become a member of the store which will give them discounts on bought games, and additional money back on sold games.
+(This feature is currently live.)

 ## CRUD Actions